Ramgree/enterprise_integration_systems/homework_two/audit/audit.md

 ### Core: WebSocket

 * Task completed by: Artem, Bohdan
-* Reviewer:
+* Reviewer: Jekaterina

 * Was the stated problem solved in an acceptable manner?

--
+Yup, and it works just fine.

 * What has been done well and why?

--
+Code is clear and human readable, comments are also of help.

 * What is not well implemented and why?

--
+I think it's just fine since it's working as needed.

 * How easy is it to understand?

--
+Easy enough.

 * Recommendations to simplify

--
+None.

 * Did the implementers use anything special?

--
+Nope.

 * Anything else funny?

--
+No.

 ### Core: gRPC

-* Task completed by: Bruno
+* Task completed by: Bruno, Jekaterina
 * Reviewer: Bohdan

 * Was the stated problem solved in an acceptable manner?